lcnssamlcn/Java-Alarm-Clock/README.md

 ## Functions

-When the alarm is ringing, press
+When the alarm is ringing, press \
-    <Space> to snooze for 3 minutes
+    &lt;Space&gt; to snooze for 3 minutes \
-    <Enter> to stop the alarm
+    &lt;Enter&gt; to stop the alarm